andersource/andersource.github.io/_posts/2021-04-29-faulty_digital_clock.markdown

 It happened at Midnight
 Or so says the wee mite
 ```
 Why do all escape rooms have to be so easy?
-But as you reach for the clock, a woeful site strikes your eyes:
+But as you reach for the clock, a woeful sight strikes your eyes:

 ![Digital clock with some LED segments missing](/assets/faulty-digital-clock/really_faulty_digital_clock.png)